Required vs. Nonrequired Employee Benefits for U.S. Businesses

 Understanding Mandatory and Competitive Employee Benefits

-Whether you operate a small business or a large multi-state corporation, there are workplace laws in place to protect employee health and financial well-being.
+Whether you operate a small business or a large multistate corporation, there are workplace laws in place to protect employee health and financial well-being.
 One of the areas that the law specifically states is that employers must carry at least the minimum required employee benefits.
-These fall under several mandates including the Affordable Care Act, ERISA, and more.
+These fall under several mandates including the Affordable Care Act (ACA), the Employee Retirement Income Security Act (ERISA), and more.
 It is important to distinguish between required benefits and those that are industry standards.

 - New Jersey